ibm-cloud-docs/discovery-data/contracts.md

 {:swift: .ph data-hd-programlang='swift'}
 {:go: .ph data-hd-programlang='go'}

-# Understanding the `Contracts` enrichment
+# Understanding the Contracts enrichment
 {: #contracts-schema}

+You can analyze contracts by using the `Contracts` enrichment.
+Unless you specify the `Invoices` or `Purchase orders` enrichment, Discovery for Content Intelligence processes all collections with the `Contracts` enrichment.
+{: shortdesc}

+The Discovery for Content Intelligence enrichments (`Contracts`, `Invoices`, and `Purchase orders`) are available only if you have purchased and installed Discovery for Content Intelligence and chosen the **Project type** of **Document retrieval**.
+{: note}

 After a document is processed by the `Contracts` enrichments, the service provides JSON output in the following schema.
-{: shortdesc}

 ```json
 {